Keyboard shortcuts

 1. Click the Campaign Selector dropdown in the header

-2. Click + New Campaign
+2. Click Create New Campaign

 Step 3: Fill in Campaign Details